Lecrapouille/ChessNeuNeu/doc/CommandLine.md

 ./ChessNeuNeu
 ```

-Will make human player play with White color against Stockfish with Black color.
+Will make human player play as White color against the neural network as Black color.

 ## Launch the project with arguments